 In her own words, “If I stop to reflect on how much I have advanced personally and professionally since I had the opportunity to participate in ASSET 2015, I am overcome with gratitude and amazement.
 I no longer minimize my achievements as I did before.
 Being an artisan, from an indigenous community, with these amazing tools, allows me to empower more women, and to encourage them to rescue their culture and to awaken their motivation to get ahead.”

-Artistri Sud is very proud to have played such a pivotal role in Eli’s transition into a self-supporting entrepreneur, role model, and teacher.
-Not only has she improved her own life and that of her immediate family, but she has also touched the lives of so many others within her community and further away, as a skilled trainer with entrepreneurial experience.
-She is our first, of what we hope to be many, Artistri Sud graduate to use the skills gained through our Train-the-Trainers program to multiply the impact we make in the developing world.
+Eli’s transition to a trainer has powerful implications.
+As a self-supporting entrepreneur, role model, and teacher, Eli has improved her own life and that of her immediate family–but she has also touched the lives of so many others within her community and further away, as a skilled trainer with entrepreneurial experience.
+Eli’s success is a key step on the path to sustainability and increasing the transformative impact of the entrepreneurship training and the empowered women who graduate from it.
+As Artistri Sud graduates use the skills gained through our Train-the-Trainers program to support others in their communities, we will be able to multiply the impact we make in the developing world.

 “My plans are no longer just for me.
 If I can do it, I can also take other women on this journey.
 Small but big steps.”